INVIDITechnologies/pulse-sdk-ios-2.x-sample/readme.md

 ## Building

-1. After cloning the project, download the Ooyala Ad Products iOS SDKs [here](http://support.ooyala.com/resources/mobile-and-client-sdks).
+1. After cloning the project, download the Ooyala Video Advertising iOS SDKs [here](http://help.ooyala.com/downloads).
 2. Copy the [required](Pulse/readme.md) framework files into the Pulse folder of the project.
 3. Open the project file in XCode.
 4. Select the ```PulsePlayer``` scheme  for iOS, or the ```PulsePlayer (TVOS)``` scheme for tvOS.